hpe-storage/scod/docs/partners/redhat_openshift/index.md

 Since the CSI Operator only provides "Basic Install" capabilities.
 The following limitations apply:

 - The `ConfigMap` "hpe-linux-config" that controls host configuration is immutable
+- The NFS Server Provisioner can not be used with Operators deploying `PersistentVolumeClaims` as part of the installation.
+See [#295](https://github.com/hpe-storage/csi-driver/issues/295) on GitHub.

 ### Deployment